ThunderFly-aerospace/docs/avionics/index.md

 > Most commonly, the module width is 15 mm or 20 mm (e.g., a=0 or a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
 > Mounting notches with a radius of 1.5 mm are positioned on both sides of the PCB.
 May be skipped (even asymmetrically) for relevant construction reasons.
 Their placement is measured from the connector edge.

+#### Connectors

+[Dronecode](https://dronecode.org/) standard connectors are used where applicable (e.g., JST-GH).
+For RF components, ThunderFly uses primarily [MCX connectors](https://en.wikipedia.org/wiki/MCX_connector), the reason is that this type of connector can be easily operated without tools.
+An additional feature is its possibility to be unplugged by extensive force in case of a crash landing, and therefore often saves the PCBs from damage.

 #### Status Indicators

 Each ThunderFly avionics module is equipped with status LEDs to provide quick visual feedback during operation.
 Typical meaning is as follows: